Beef: The Untold Story of How Milk, Meat, and Muscle Shaped the World by Andrew Rimas & Evan D. G. Fraser

-Considering our jobs as Eco-Farmers, we are rather obsessed with the food industry.
+Considering my job as a Eco-Farmer; I am rather obsessed with the food industry.
 What it was, is, & should be.
-Usually we find these types of nonfiction books fascinating.
+Usually I find these types of nonfiction books fascinating.
 Not so with this book.
-This was a mind-numbingly boring read that we couldn't wait to get over with so we could move onto something else.
+This was a mind-numbingly boring read that I couldn't wait to get over with so I could move onto something else.

 An interesting & pleasant surprise are all of the "culinary interludes" these are recipes mainly for beef dishes but some are for cheese as well, covering both food uses for cattle.
 These interludes coincide with the topic being discussed, so it fits in rather nicely.

 Overall this is not a bad book, it is just written in a way that doesn't hold ones attention.